 Every self-respecting person holding a managerial or executive position, often wonders how they can actually motivate their delegates more.
-What does it take for a successful team management strategy?
-Is it enhanced business acumen?
+How can a team leader come up with a successful team management strategy?
+Is it enhanced business skills?
 Is it expertise or experience?
 Maybe both?

 Well, maybe all of the above!